Public Art: Lasting Memories Mosaic GROUP - Lasting Memories Mosaic Seat (Location: St.Andrews Hall, 1 Proctor Street, St. Andrews)

 For most women being part of the Lasting Memories Mosaic Group was a way of reconnecting to the area, friends and neighbours.
 As the months went by, the idea of creating a gift to the community together was born.
 The women wanted to artistically express their memories of what they had experienced.
 Creating a mosaic seat in the heart of St Andrews allowed the group to be 'in control' of building something from the ground up - a symbol of hope, recovery and renewal.
 All of their experiences and memories have been included into the seat design, which makes it so special.
 This mosaic seat is proudly positioned outside the St Andrews Hall, which is also the site for the St Andrews market held every Saturday throughout the year.

-- Lasting Memories Mosaic Group: Chris Reade, Project Manager (Art Group)
+- Lasting Memories Mosaic Group: Chris Reade, Project Manager (Maker)

 - The Lasting Memories Mosaic group began this piece just after the Black Saturday fires in 2009.
 After the horrific fires ravaged through St Andrews and the surrounding areas, a group of bushfire affected ladies bravely came back to St Andrews to begin their healing in an artistic way.
 Each woman created something beautiful and meaningful, using remnants of crockery, glass, tiles and bricks salvaged from their own properties.
 This artworks identifies who they are and tells their personal 'life journey' and family heritage and memories of what they had experienced before, during and beyond Black Saturday.
 It is also an expression of their love for the St. Andrews area and the nature and people within it.